Siboney1/librarium/content/docs/08-user-management/4-saml-sso.md

 To configure SSO with Spectro Cloud Palette, you need:

 - An Azure AD user account.
-If you don't already have one, (you can create an account for free.)[https://azure.microsoft.com/free/?WT.mc_id=A261C142F]
+If you don't already have one, (you can create an account for free.)[https://azure.microsoft.com/free/?WT.mc_id=A261C142F].
-- Azure AD group for authenticating Palette Tenant Admins
+- Azure AD group for authenticating Palette Tenant Admins.
-- Azure AD group for authenticating Palette Default Project Viewers
+- Azure AD group for authenticating Palette Default Project Viewers.
-- Spectro Cloud Palette Team to use as a default Team for Azure AD authenticated users
+- Spectro Cloud Palette Team to use as a default Team for Azure AD authenticated users.
 - One of the following roles in Azure AD: Global Administrator, Cloud Application Administrator, Application Administrator, or owner of the service principal.
-- Completion of the steps in (Quickstart: Create and assign a user account[https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-assign-users]
+- Completion of the steps in (Quickstart: Create and assign a user account.)[https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-assign-users]
 - A Spectro Cloud Palette Tenant.
 If you don’t already have one, you can (create an account for free.)[https://www.spectrocloud.com/get-started/]